elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/logical-operators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If an operand is not a Boolean, it is converted to a Boolean for the evaluation.
-For instance, the number 1 is treated as true, the number 0 is false.</div><br />
+  <div><strong>Interview Response:</strong> If an operand is not a Boolean, it converts to a Boolean for the evaluation.
+For instance, the number 1 gets treated as true, and the number 0 is false.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>